syncfusion-content/xamarin-docs/Xamarin/SfListView/MVVM.md

 {% endhighlight %}
 {% endtabs %}

-You can download the entire sample from [here](http://www.syncfusion.com/downloads/support/directtrac/general/ze/MVVMHoldCommand469230625).
+You can download the entire sample [here](http://www.syncfusion.com/downloads/support/directtrac/general/ze/MVVMHoldCommand469230625).

-### Binding Button Command
+### Binding button command

-The contents loaded in the [ItemTemplate](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~ItemTemplate.html) can bind from ViewModel using their Command or Gestures where you can customize the loaded content or any other action code you want in the call back.
-You will get the BindingContext of ListViewItem as the parameter in execute action when you define Command Button.
+The contents loaded in the [ItemTemplate](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~ItemTemplate.html) can be bound from the ViewModel using their commands or gestures, where you can customize the loaded content or any other action code needed in the call back.
+You will get the BindingContext of ListViewItem as the parameter in execution when defining the Command button.

-You can also get the reference of element that bound as parameter by using CommandParameter of elements loaded.
+You can also get the reference of element bound as parameter by using CommandParameter of loaded elements.

 {% tabs %}
 {% highlight xaml %}